alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 If you want to dig into the differences between Spring cache support & the [JSR 107](https://github.com/jsr107/jsr107spec), you can [check out this documentation](https://docs.spring.io/spring-framework/reference/integration/cache.html).

 ### In case of emergency: break the glass! {#native}
-OK, none of all the tips exposed in this article worked?
+OK, none of all the tips exposed in this article has worked?

 Now, remember that, under the hood you use a database.
 It contains many tools which may run your queries at lightning speed.

 You can use [SQL views](https://www.postgresql.org/docs/current/rules-views.html) or [SQL materialized views](https://www.postgresql.org/docs/current/rules-materializedviews.html) to specify the data you want to fetch.
 In addition, feel free to use [Native queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/EntityManager.html#createNativeQuery(java.lang.String)) , [Named Native Queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/NamedNativeQuery.html) or [Stored Procedure Queries](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/StoredProcedureQuery.html)  (**ONLY FOR**) for the 10-20%  of your most time-consuming queries.
 At the end of the day, you won't be faster using an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)!

 For instance, when you use a SQL view, you can easily run either a native query or fetch a DTO or a tuple (see [above](#dto)):